aspect-build/aspect-cli/docs/aspect_info.md

 ### Options

 ```
   -h, --help         help for info
-      --show_make_env   include the set of key/value pairs in the "Make" environment,
-                        accessible within BUILD files
+  -k, --keep_going   Continue as much as possible after an error.
+While the target that failed and those that depend on it cannot be analyzed, other prerequisites of these targets can be.
 ```

 ### Options inherited from parent commands